AdobeDocs/campaign.en/help/v8/dev/staging.md

 ---
 # Campaign API staging mechanism

-With Campaign Cloud database, blast unitary calls are not recommended due to performance (latency & concurrency).
-Batch operation is always preferred.
-In order to guarantee optimal performances of APIs, Campaign keeps handling API calls at the local database level.
+With Campaign Cloud database, blasting unitary calls is not recommended with regards to performances (latency & concurrency).
+Batching operation is always preferred.
+In order to improve performance, ingestion APIs are redirected to the local database.

-Campaign staging mechanism is available for both built-in and custom table and brings the following advantages:
+Campaign staging capability is enabled by default on some built-in schemas.
+We can also enable it on any custom schema.
+Staging mechanism in a nutshell:

-* Data schema structure is replicated in the local staging table
+* Data schema structure is duplicated into the local staging table
-* New APIs for ingestion flow directly into the staging table.
+* New APIs dedicated for data ingestion flow directly into the local staging table.
 [Learn more](new-apis.md)
 * A scheduled workflow triggers every hour and synchronize data back to the Cloud Database.
 [Learn more](../config/replication.md).

 Some built-in schemas are Staged by default, such as nmsSubscriptionRcp, nmsAppSubscriptionRcp, nmsRecipient.